 Category Risk Area/Weakness Action to be Delivered in 2020/21 and Beyond Behaving with Integrity and Ethics; and Capacity and Leadership.
 Need to establish the effectiveness of ethical awareness training and the degree it underpins organisational culture.
 (OPCC and Force) The Ethics Committee will be tasked with establishing the most appropriate mechanism to determine effectiveness.
 Its recommended approach will be delivered as an action plan throughout 2020/21.
 2020/21 Update: Ongoing - an internal Ethics Committee has been set up (chaired by the Chief Constable), which will complement the work of the external Ethics Committee (whose membership is currently under review).
 The remit of the new internal Ethics Committee will consider the effectiveness of ethical awareness training during 2021/22.
 2021/22 Update: Ongoing - Ethical Leadership training (and an assessment its effectiveness) will be rolled out during 2022/23.
-Behaving with Integrity and Ethics; Sustainable Outcomes; and Capacity and Leadership.
-Need to ensure that whistleblowing policies are in place and working effectively.
-(OPCC and Force) The findings of the 2019/20 Internal Audit will be implemented.
-2020/21 Update: Ongoing - the 2019/20 Internal Report recommended a standalone Whistleblowing Policy which would also adopt additional steps to clarify if a concern raised should be treated as whistleblowing, or another form of complaint.
-The updated policy is currently being finalised by the Professional Standards
+2022/23 Update: Complete - Ethical Leadership has been incorporated as a specific module within the Force's First Line Leaders Programme rolled out in 2022/23 and 2023/24.